National Dance Institute program aims to empower, motivate kids

 "We learn how to do all these different kinds of dance," student Charlie Niang said.
 "Like, I never thought I could do tap."

-The NDI was founded in 1976 under the belief that the arts have the ability to engage and motivate all children.
+NDI was founded in 1976 under the belief that the arts have the ability to engage and motivate all children.

-"The program was started over 42 years ago by New York City Prinicpal Ballet dancer Jacques d'Amboise," NDI Executive Director Traci Lester said.
+"The program was started over 42 years ago by New York City Principal Ballet dancer Jacques d'Amboise," NDI Executive Director Traci Lester said.
 "And Jacques believed that all children, when introduced and fully immersed in the arts, will excel."

 Since the program's inception, more than two million kids have participated.

-"We work with children all over New York City, with roughly 6,500 children per week, and New York City public schools," Lester said.
-"We bring them here to the NDI center to join out dance team.
+"We work with children all over New York City, with roughly 6,500 children per week, in New York City public schools," Lester said.
+"We bring them here to the NDI center to join our dance team.
 We offer them scholarships, so no child pays for the program.
 And then they are fully immersed in the arts when they arrive."

 The program has a variety of offerings to study.